 WBS Element

 A WBS Element is any singular component within the WBS diagram.
-They are typically divided into two categories – parent and child.
-The ‘parent’ element is a higher level element that can be further decomposed into two or more lower-level elements known as the ‘child’ element.
-The ‘child’ element is characterized by its single association to a ‘parent’ element.
+We typically divide them into two categories – parent and child.
+The ‘parent’ element is a higher-level element that we can further decompose into two or more lower-level elements known as the ‘child’ element.
+The ‘child’ element is characterised by its single association to a ‘parent’ element.

 Work Package

 A Work Package is the lowest level of any branch within a WBS.
 It is a defined segment of work that produces a specific deliverable.
-The Work Package replicate the level of detail required for the project, small enough to allow project managers to effectively plan, manage and control the work without overloading them with excess data.
+The Work Package replicates the level of detail required for the project, small enough to allow project managers to effectively plan, manage, and control the work without overloading them with excess data.

 Planning Package

-The Planning Package is another type of Work Package that encapsulates a defined scope of work and acts as a ‘ temporary holder’ for cost, time and other estimations.
-This is required as sometimes work within the project is dependent on other moving parts within the project and needs to be decomposed further at a later date.
-At the appropriate time, the planning package is further broken down into separate work packages, leading to the commencement of that specific scope of the project.
+The Planning Package is type of Work Package that encapsulates a defined scope of work as a ‘temporary holder’ for cost, time, and other estimations.
+You may require this if you have elements or work packages which are interdependent on other moving parts in the project.
+Therefore, you’ll need to further decompose them at another time.
+Once you can finish the decomposing, consider breaking down the planning package further into separate work packages.

 Control Account

 The control account is a monitoring and control tool within the WBS.
-It groups work packages together and monitor their progress by integrating the scope, budget, actual cost and schedule changes occurring at that specific point.
+It groups work packages together and monitors their progress by integrating the scope, budget, actual cost, and schedule changes occurring at that specific point.
 While each control account may include one or more work packages, each work package should only have one associated control account.
-The one responsible for managing and monitoring the control account is commonly known as the Cost/Control Account Manager or CAM.
+The Cost/Control Accounts Manager, or CAM, is usually the person responsible for managing and monitoring the control account.

 WBS Dictionary